Graduate Business Programs: Admissions

 - We strongly encourage foreign transcripts to be evaluated by World Education Services (WES), another NACES member association, or AACRAO.
 These must be course by course evaluations.
 You can find more information about WES at www.wes.org and NACES members at: http://www.naces.org/members.htm.
 If your transcripts are not in English, you must provide us with official copies of your transcripts and proof of degree conferral in both English and your native language.
 These documents must be issued directly by your University.

-- Official electronic copies can be sent directly from your University to COBadmissions@stonybrook.edu.
+should be sent electronically directly from your University to COBadmissions@stonybrook.edu

 3 Letters of Recommendation